Golf needs more match play and the Ryder Cup's wildest shot proves it

 But this was match play in the 1931 Ryder Cup, and damned if that refreshment stand didn’t have an open window facing the green.
 Which meant Sarazen and his caddie had a refrigerator to move.

 Stroke play is and will remain the preferred format to decide golf’s champions.
 From major championships to member-guests, it is generally agreed that it’s the ideal way to determine an event’s best player.
 It rewards consistency, ironing out the game’s capricious nature to produce a winner.

 You know what else stroke play can eliminate?
 The fun.
-Like them or not, good fortune, rotten luck, tree branches, cart paths, wild animals and even the occasional appliance are all part of our beloved game, and match play celebrates it all.
-As Bernard Darwin—a noted match-play demon himself—wrote in his 1955 book The World That Fred Made, “These matches aroused a genuine patriotic excitement very different from the languid interest in which we now read in the newspaper of the winner of the Sausage Maker’s tournament.”
+Good fortune, rotten luck, tree branches, cart paths, wild animals and even the occasional appliance are all part of our beloved game, and match play celebrates it all.
+As Bernard Darwin—a noted match-play stud himself—wrote in his 1955 book The World That Fred Made, “These matches aroused a genuine patriotic excitement very different from the languid interest in which we now read in the newspaper of the winner of the Sausage Maker’s tournament.”

+Indeed, some of the strangest things on a golf course have happened in match play.
 “How about a dude dropping golf balls out of a plane versus a golfer?” said Connor T. Lewis, who runs the Society of Golf Historians.
-He is a match-play fan.

 “Well, the airman won handily,” he said of the 1930 match played in the U.K. “And don’t ask me about the particulars, because I have no clue how the pilot did it.
 He did shoot 29, though.
 Probably the course record!”